tjwieg/MS_thesis/thesis.md

 The requirements for the system were determined experimentally.
 The minimum radius was found by moving a camera in successively wider circles until it would reliably measure movement via GPS, and the final design was given a slightly longer boom than that for additional tolerance.

 #### Design of Automated Test System
 The design of the robotic testing system is shown in @Fig:test.
 The motor used was rated for 250 Watts of continuous power, model number DRVASMB7120037 (Pride Mobility, Exeter, PA).
 The boom was made from aluminum square tubing, providing a movement radius of 2 meters so that the attached camera could reliably measure movement via GPS.
-The system was controlled by an ESP32 microcontroller, with firmware provided in the appendix of this document and online [@Wiegman_MsThesisRepo_2025].
+The system was controlled by an ESP32 microcontroller, with firmware provided online [@Wiegman_MsThesisRepo_2025].

 The initial design used a caster wheel to support the long arm, in order to prevent the weight of the boom and attached camera from applying too much lateral strain to the motor shaft.
 However, as the system was used in outdoor conditions (to most accurately simulate realistic mowing, and allow unobstructed GPS reception), uneven terrain under the wheel would cause the system to vibrate too violently when moving at full speed.
 The final version of the machine ended up using a counterweight at the opposite end of the arm, to allow the boom to spin freely in midair without need for support under the long arm.
 A photograph of the machine is shown in @Fig:test.